How to get out of the friend zone and stay out

 By joining these powers together, you’ll effect real change that can break you out of any friend zone.

 So let’s limber up, take a few deep breaths, and jump.
+Let’s find out how to get out of the friend zone!

 The 3 States of Self Awareness